-All of the solar panel kits above include, at the very least, everything you need to connect your solar panel to your charge controller, including solar panels, charge controller, and wiring from solar panels to charge controller.
-Many kits also include mounting hardware, to connect your solar panels to the roof, wiring from charge controller to battery, and fuses for wiring between charge controller and battery.
+All of the solar panel kits above include, at the very least, everything you need to connect your solar panel to your charge controller.
+This includes solar panels, a charge controller, and all of the required wiring.
+Many kits also include mounting hardware to connect the panels to the roof, wiring to go from the charge controller to battery, and fuses for wiring between the charge controller and batteries.
 Most kits do not include inverters or batteries, but we’ve specified if they do.

 Best Solar Panel Kits for Homes

 Solar panel kits for homes are the biggest kits available and can range from 1,000W to 10,000W or more.
 Most solar panel kits for home use are for off-grid systems, but grid-tied kits exist and we’ve included one below.

 Let’s take a look at two good options.

 Renogy is one of the biggest names in solar equipment for off-grid installations.
 They produce everything from solar panels to batteries to charge controllers and inverters.
 They’ve also put together one of the most legitimate large solar panel kits on the market.
 The Renogy Off-Grid Solar Kit is one of the best.